FantasyGold/FantasyGold-Core/doc/proof-of-stake/Staking-Troubleshooting-GUI.md

 ## enoughcoins

 This is making sure you have more than 100 FGC in the wallet.
 If this is appearing false there are a wide number of potential problems.
-It's best to come ask us in [Discord](https://discord.me/FantasyGold) if you have issues with this.
+It's best to come ask us in [Discord](https://discord.me/fantasygoldcrypto) or [Telegram](https://t.me/fantasygoldcrypto) if you have issues with this.

 ## mnsync